vkadam/grunt-jsbeautifier/README.md

 #### config (optional)
 Type: `String`

 The file path (relative to your process's cwd) to the config file.
-This is usually in `JSON` format, and named `.jsbeautifyrc` (like the one supported by js-beautify itself)
+This is usually in `JSON` format, like the one supported by js-beautify itself

 ### Default options from jsbeautifier.org can be used